-I've yet to see Lux Æterna, but while Climax and Vortex (a wholly different kind of entry in his filmography) are excellent in different ways, neither feels like a “giant” movie — the kind that will continue to stand out over decades.
-Older Noé entries like Irreversible (2020) and I Stand Alone (1998) are powerfully disturbing and unforgettable, but their shock value accounts for a lot of their impact.
+I've yet to see Lux Æterna (2019), but while Climax (2018) and Vortex (2021) (a wholly different kind of entry in his filmography) are excellent in different ways, neither feels like a “giant” story or movie — the kind that will continue to stand out over the decades on its own merits, and not become a curiosity of its time.

-Enter The Void is on another level.
+Enter The Void is on a different wavelength.
 I would include it in my top ten movies of the century.
-I have watched it several times and take something new from each viewing, with my last viewing a couple of years back.
+I have watched it several times and took something new from each viewing, with my previous viewing a couple of years back.

 Spacing out viewings of great movies pays off.
-If you leave significant time between — at least several months, but preferably a year or more — it lets you forget just enough detail that the story can enter your mind as new again in ways.
+If you leave significant time between — at least several months, preferably a year or more — it lets you forget just enough detail that the story can enter your mind as new again in ways.

-… And I did see three other of Kubrick's best in the same venue, it's worth noting, during that same Kubrick season — so all was not lost.
+… I did see three other of Kubrick's best in the same venue, it's worth noting, during that same Kubrick season — so all was not lost.

 Still… The Shining.